Deathbed confession: Native American spirituality

 Many tribes of Native Americans have similar views regarding death.
 Death is seen as a natural transition, and a part of life.
 The world is seen as an interconnected web, and a person is an extension of the web, as well as all other life.
-After death, it is believed by many that the components of your person is returned to the web of life.
-Making this transition smoothly is important to both the dying, and the loved ones left behind after they have passed on.
+Many tribes believe that after death, the components of a person are returned to the web of life.
+Making this transition smoothly is important to both the dying and the loved ones left behind after they have passed on.
 Ensuring that there are no secrets remaining is vital to a transition back to the web of life.

 Law

 United States

-A deathbed confession can be admissible evidence in court under the right circumstances.
-If someone confesses knowledge of a crime and then dies or their condition worsens, the law does not consider the statement to be hearsay and can be used in a criminal trial.
+A deathbed confession can be admissible evidence in court under certain circumstances.
+If someone confesses knowledge of a crime and then dies or their condition worsens, the law does not consider the statement to be hearsay and it can be used in a criminal trial.

 Examples

+An example of a deathbed confession accepted by the court: